Intel vPro: Intel Boot Guard

 Intel Boot Guard is a processor feature that prevents the computer from running firmware (UEFI) images not released by the system manufacturer (OEM or ODM).
-When turned on, the processors verifies a digital signature contained in the firmware image before executing it, using the public key of the keypair, the OEM/ODM public key is fused into the system's Platform Controller Hub (PCH) by the system manufacturer (not by Intel).
+When turned on, the processor verifies a digital signature contained in the firmware image before executing it, using the public key of the keypair, the OEM/ODM public key is OTP fused into the system's Platform Controller Hub (PCH) by the system manufacturer (not by Intel).
 As a result, Intel Boot Guard, when activated, makes it impossible for end users to install replacement firmware (such as Coreboot) or modded BIOS.

 Intel Boot Guard was first released in Haswell processors in June 2013.

 Technologies and methodologies

 Intel vPro uses several industry-standard security technologies and methodologies to secure the remote vPro communication channel.
 These technologies and methodologies also improve security for accessing the PC's critical system data, BIOS settings, Intel AMT management features, and other sensitive features or data; and protect security credentials and other critical information during deployment (setup and configuration of Intel AMT) and vPro use.